Carlo Petersen19 September 2024 | 15:47

 CAPE TOWN - A social justice activist is calling for long-term sustainable interventions for homeless people living on the streets of Cape Town.

-The occupants, who have been living on the government-owned land since the COVID-10 lockdown in 2020, have until 17 October to vacate the property.
+The occupants, who have been living on the government-owned land in tents and makeshift structures alongside the castle's moat since the COVID-19 lockdown in 2020, have until 17 October to vacate the property.

 Cape Town Mayor Geordin Hill-Lewis on Thursday welcomed the eviction order, saying it had been a long time overdue.